XJGE/XJGE-legacy/README.md

 The most common issues encountered can be resolved by:
 - Including the lib folder in the same directory as .jar distributions.
 - Updating Java, GLFW, and/or OpenGL.

+## Branching & Cloning
+This repository is reserved exclusively to track the development of the engine only.
+Any game projects using this engine should first clone this repo, then push any subsequent commits to their own seperate repository.

 ## 1.0.0 Features
 - Simple 3D camera made controllable through the keyboard.